Modern Family: Ratings

+Critical response

+Season 1

+The first season was met with critical acclaim.
+It scored 100%, based on 28 reviews, on review aggregator website Rotten Tomatoes, with an average rating of 8.55/10 and the critical consensus: "Thanks to sharp writing and an eccentric but exceedingly likeable cast of characters, Modern Family signals the triumphant return of the family comedy."
+The first season also scored 86/100, based on 27 reviews, on review aggregator website Metacritic, indicating "universal acclaim".

 Entertainment Weekly gave it an A−, calling it "immediately recognizable as the best new sitcom of the fall."
 In Time's review, the show was named "the funniest new family comedy of the year."
 It has also been compared to the 1970s series Soap because of the multiple-family aspect.
 Some have made comparisons to The Office and Parks and Recreation because of their mockumentary formats.
 BuddyTV named the show the second best show in 2009, saying, "Every actor is fantastic, every family is interesting, and unlike many shows, there isn't a weak link."
 Robert Canning of IGN gave the season an 8.9 calling it "Great" and saying "Simply put, Modern Family was one of the best new comedies of the season."
 He also praised the ensemble cast and the characters, calling them lovable.
 According to Metacritic, the first season was the best reviewed new broadcast television series.

 Modern Family drew criticism from the LGBT community for its portrayal of Cameron and Mitchell as not being physically affectionate with each other.
 The criticism spawned a Facebook campaign to demand that Mitchell and Cameron be allowed to kiss.
 In response to the controversy, producers released a statement that a season two episode would address Mitchell's discomfort with public displays of affection.
 Executive producer Levitan has said that it was unfortunate that the issue had arisen, since the show's writers had always planned on such a scene "as part of the natural development of the show."
 The episode "The Kiss" eventually aired with the kiss scene in the background, which drew praise from multiple critics.